refinn15/DiagramEvolution/academicConference.md

 ##Labeling practices##

-* Arabic manuscripts follow from Greek tradition adn so labels should match up in some way
+* Arabic manuscripts follow from Greek tradition and so labels should match up in some way
 * [Latin 10257](http://beta.hpcc.uh.edu/hmt/gallica/bnf-lat-10257/bnf_lat_10257_img9.pdf) does not contain labels because it is comprised solely of the statements of the propositions and not their proofs

 ----